tc9993/school-district-analysis/README.md

   The ninth grade averages for both reading and math were affected by replacing the Thomas ninth grade scores negatively.
 The average 9th Grade Math Score for the district dropped by .2 points overall, while the average 9th Grade Reading Score dropped by .1 point overall.
 This tell us that the Thomas High School ninth grade scores are above average as a whole.
   <br><br>
   <li><b>Scores by school spending</b></li>
-  The $630-644 spending range bin was negligibly affected by the removal of the Thomas ninth grade scores.
-While the scores themselves were completely unaffected, the percentage of students passing declined by <.1% for Math, Reading, and Overall Passing percentages.
+  The $630-644 spending range bin was negatively affected by the removal of the Thomas ninth grade scores.
+While the scores themselves were completely unaffected, the percentage of students passing declined by 6% for Math, 7% for Reading, and 7% overall.
   <br><br>
   <li><b>Scores by school size</b></li>
   Thomas fell into the Medium (1000-2000) bin regarding school sizes.
-This bin was completely unaffected by the removal of ninth grade scores.
-Medium schools maintained their Average Math and Reading Scores, to the nearest hundreth, as well as the % Passing Math, Reading, and Overall percentages, to the nearest whole number.
+While the Medium (1000-2000) scores themselves were completely unaffected, the percentage of students passing declined by 6% for all percentage categories.
   <br><br>
   <li><b>Scores by school type</b></li>
-  Thomas High School is a charter school.
-When comparing the performance of Charter Schools before and after revising the Thomas data, we find that, again, no changes to the scores were evident.
+Thomas High School's revised scores again affected the Charter school percentages of those who passed.
+The average score did not change, however both Math and Reading passing percentages fell by 4% and the overall passing percentage dropped from 90% to 87% for Charter schools.
   </ul>
   </li>
 </ul>